igordias2/igordias2/README.md

 ### Hi there, I'm Igor Dias

-I try to understand each part of the development and developed projects as [UDRMS - a Lobby and Master Server using DarkRift2](https://github.com/igordias2/UDRMS), [GSAG - Generic Sprite Atlas Generator](https://github.com/igordias2/GSAG), [Snake Multiplayer using Pixi.js and Socket.IO](https://github.com/igordias2/snake-pixi-multiplayer) and more!
+I try to understand each part of the development and developed projects as you can see [here!]([https://github.com/igordias2/UDRMS](https://www.notion.so/igordiasdev/Igor-Dias-383d7cd4fd4d40cab53eb67e1f6d882d))

 Something about me:
 - 🌐 I Love to Work on Realtime Multiplayer Games and Ethereum Contracts.